Get to Know O-H-I-O: Emma Maltais, Ohio State women’s hockey

 Maltais has continued her success as a senior and reached 100 career assists during last Friday’s game against Minnesota.
 During the two-game series against the Gophers, Maltais contributed on five of Ohio State’s seven goals with three assists and two goals.

-During Friday’s game, Maltais recorded her 100th career assist.
-She is just the second player in program history with 100 career assists (Laura McIntosh, 123 assists).
+Maltais is just the second player in program history with 100 career assists (Laura McIntosh, 123 assists).